Power Balance

 Power Balance is the original brand of hologram bracelets claimed by its manufacturers and vendors to use "holographic technology" to "resonate with and respond to the natural energy field of the body" to increase athletic performance.
-Numerous independent studies of the device have found it to be no more effective than placebo for enhancing athletic performance.
+Numerous independent studies of the device have found it to be no more effective than a placebo for enhancing athletic performance.
 As a result, in 2010, the Australian distributor, Power Balance Australia Pty Ltd, was forced by the Australian Competition & Consumer Commission (ACCC) to retract any previous claims.